dgestep/big-code-bang/src/main/resources/root-server-config-folder-templates/readme.txt

 Eclipse Instructions
 ==========================
 - Right-click on the -web project and select Properties.
-- Select the Web Project Settings property and enter '${contextRoot}' in the Context root input box.
+- Select the Web Project Settings property and enter '${contextRoot}' in the Context root input box (minus the single quotes).
 - Click Apply and Close.

 - Create a Tomcat Server within Eclipse